Understanding Pressure Injuries: The 4 Stages

 Treating pressure sores after they develop can become labor-intensive and quite costly for health institutions, while also causing undue suffering for patients.
 By placing a larger emphasis on injury prevention from the outset of a hospital stay, we can reduce the incidence of pressure sores and ultimately divert valuable medical personnel to more urgent priorities.

-Here are the early warning signs of a pressure sore:
+Early warning signs of a pressure injury include:

-• Discoloration or dark skin, whether redder, bluer or more purple than usual
+• Discoloration or dark skin (redder, bluer or more purple than usual)

 • An area of skin feeling warmer to the touch than surrounding skin